taryue/taryue.github.io/_pages/about.md

 # Recent News

+* May, 2026.
+We have a new preprint on [robust DAG estimation through model averaging](https://arxiv.org/abs/2605.18633).
-* I will join Biometrics as an Associate Editor in July, 2026.
+* May, 2026.
+I will join Biometrics as an Associate Editor in July, 2026.
 * Apr, 2026.
 I am honored to join the University of Colorado Cancer Center as a Full Member.
 * Nov, 2025.
 I start to serve as a Guest Editor for PLOS Computational Biology.
 * Sep, 2025.
 I am excited to start working on a [new NIH R35 MIRA grant](https://reporter.nih.gov/search/bDsxBmlkt0ynP2rKSpkWAQ/project-details/11199416) titled **Robust Multivariate Methods for Analyzing Pathway Interactions and Pathway-Phenotype Associations in Bulk and Single-Cell RNA-seq Studies**.